derekmei233/project-management-github-activity/README.md

 12. Check that your task is moved from in progress to done
 13.  update your local main branch with the changes from the merge by doing git pull origin main
 14. Repeat again, and again, and again

-## Put your items here
-### Things you understand
-1. Build Docker image from given DockerFile